 Most black bears live alone, except during mating season.
 They prefer to live in caves, hollow logs, or dense thickets.
 A little of one to four cubs is born in January or February after a gestation period of six to nine months, and they remain with their mother until they are fully grown or about one and a half years old.
-Black bears can live as long as thirty years in the wild, and even longer in game preserves set aside for them.
+Black bears can live as long as thirty years in the wild , and even longer in game preserves set aside for them.

-42 Coal-fired power plants
+42.Coal-fired power plants

 The invention of the incandescent light bulb by Thomas A. Edison in 1879 created a demand for a cheap, readily available fuel with which to generate large amounts of electric power.
 Coal seemed to fit the bill, and it fueled the earliest power stations. (which were set up at the end of the nineteenth century by Edison himself).
-As more power plants were constructed throughout the country, the reliance on coal increased throughout the country, the reliance on coal increased.
-Since the First

-World War, coal-fired power plants had a combined in the United States each year.
+As more power plants were constructed throughout the country, the reliance on coal increased throughout the country, the reliance on coal increased throughout the country, the reliance on coal-fired power plants had a combined in the United States each year.
 In 1986 such plants had a combined generating capacity of 289,000 megawatts and consumed 83 percent of the nearly 900 million tons of coal mined in the country that year.
-Given the uncertainty in the future growth of the nearly 900 million tons of coal mined in the country that year.
-The that year.
-Given the uncertainty in the future growth of the nearly 900 million tons of coal mined in the country that year.

-power and in the supply of oil and natural gas, coal-fired power plants could well provide up to 70 percent of the electric power in the United States by the end of the century.
+Given the uncertainty in the future growth of the nearly 900 million tons of coal mined in the supply of oil and natural gas, coal-fired power plants could well provide up to 70 percent of the electric power in the United States by the end of the end of the end of the end of the century.

-Yet, in spite of the fact that coal has long been a source of electricity and may remain on for many years(coal represents about 80 percent of United States fossil-fuel reserves), it has actually never been the most desirable fossil fuel for power plants.
+Yet, in spite of the fact that coal has long been a source of electricity and may remain on for many years (coal represents about 80 percent of United States fossil-fuel reserves), it has actually never been the most desirable fossil fuel for power plants.
 Coal contains less energy per unit of weight than weight than natural gas or oil; it is difficult to transport, and it is associated with a host of environmental issues, among them acid rain.
 Since the late 1960's problems of emission control and waste disposal have sharply reduced the appeal of coal-fired power plants.
 The cost of ameliorating these environment problems along with the rising cost of building a facility as large and complex as a coal-fired power plant, have also made such plants less attractive from a purely economic perspective.
 Changes in the technological base of coal-fired power plants could restore their attractiveness, however.
 Whereas some of these changes are intended mainly to increase the productivity of existing plants, completely new technologies for burning coal cleanly are also being developed.

-43 Statistics
+43.Statistics